 - Exempt determination (i.e, exempt from a higher level of review),

 - Expedited review by the Committee (i.e., review by one or more members), or

 - Full review by the full Committee at a convened meeting.

-The UNC Charlotte IRB allows for the determination of exemption by authorized Office of Research Protection and Integrity staff.
+The UNC Charlotte IRB allows for the determination of exemption by authorized Office of Research Protections and Integrity staff.
 Be aware that the UNC Charlotte IRB interprets the Exemption criteria to mean that the research is exempt from a higher level of review.
 Modifications are still required for research with an Exemption determination.